kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 #### Identifying destination apiserver's network location

-* TODO: We need to find a place to store and retrieve the destination apiserver's host and port information given the server's ID.
-We do not want to store this information in

-    * StorageVersion : because we do not want to expose the network identity of the apiservers in this API that can be listed in multiple places where it may be unnecessary/redundant to do so
-    * Endpoint reconciler lease : because the IP present here could be that of a load balancer for the apiservers, but we need to know the definite address of the identified destination apiserver
+We will use the already existing [masterlease reconciler](https://github.com/kubernetes/kubernetes/blob/master/pkg/controlplane/reconcilers/lease.go) to store/retrieve the IPs and ports for kube-apiservers.
+Major reasons to use this are

+1. masterlease reconciler already stores kube-apiserver IPs currently
+2. this information is not exposed to users in an API that can be used maliciously
+3. existing code to handle lifecycle of the masterleases is convenient

+How the masterlease reconciler will be used is as follows:

+1. We will use the already existing IP in Endpoints.Subsets.Addresses of the masterlease by default

+2. For users with network configurations that would not allow Endpoints.Subsets.Addresses to be reachable from a kube-apiserver, we will introduce a new --advertise-peer-ip flag to kube-apiserver.
+We will store its value as an annotation on the masterlease and use this to route the request to the right destination server

+3. We will also expose the IP and port information of the kube-apiservers as annotations in APIserver identity lease object for visibility/debugging purposes

+4. We will also use an egress dialer for network connections made to peer kube-apiservers.
+For this, will create a new type for the network context to be used for peer kube-apiserver connections ([xref](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/apiserver/pkg/apis/apiserver/types.go#L55-L71))

 #### Proxy transport between apiservers and authn

 For the mTLS between source and destination apiservers, we will do the following

-1. For server authentication by the client (source apiserver) : the client needs to validate the server certs (presented by the destination apiserver), for which it needs to know the CA bundle of the authority that signed those certs.
+1. For server authentication by the client (source apiserver) : the client needs to validate the server certs (presented by the destination apiserver), for which it will
+   1. look at the CA bundle of the authority that signed those certs.
 We will introduce a new flag --peer-ca-file that must be passed to the kube-apiserver to verify the other kube-apiserver's server certs
+   2. look at the ServerName `kubernetes.default.svc` for SNI to verify server certs against

 2. For client authentication by the server (destination apiserver) : destination apiserver will check the source apiserver certs to determine that the proxy request is from an authenticated client.
 The destination apiserver will use requestheader authentication (and NOT client cert authentication) for this using the kube-aggregator proxy client cert/key and the --requestheader-client-ca-file passed to the apiserver upon bootstrap